Quantum cooling activated by coherently-controlled thermalisation: Generalised quantum SWITCH with N identical thermalising channels

-To determine the terms in final state generated by the quantum SWITCH, we can treat this task as a ball tossing game(see Fig.\ref{f2} for the example of 4 channels).
-We have N holes on the left and right hand side respectively(we numbering them with different numbers)of the ball representing input state.
-And from each side, we have N balls with different colors which represents Kraus operator from different channel, and we need to toss them in one of the N holes.
-So it is not hard to imagine how the number of possible combinations greatly increase as N scales up.
-We now define a quantity $N_{same}$ which denotes how many holes with the same number get balls with the same color.
+To determine the terms in final state generated by the quantum SWITCH, we can treat this task as a ball tossing game (see Fig.\ref{f2} for the example of 4 channels).
+We have N holes on the left- and right-hand-side of the ball representing the input state respectively (we label them with different numbers).
+On each side, we have N balls with different colors which represents Kraus operator from different channel, the aim is to fill in all the holes with these balls, and balls on the right-hand-side can only go to one of the holes on the right-hand-side of the input state and vice versa.
+So it is not hard to imagine how the number of possible combinations greatly increases as N scales up.
+We now define a quantity $N_{same}$ which denotes the colour-number pairs on the right-hand-side that match that on the left-hand-side.
 It is clear that when $N_{same}=N$, the term is a diagonal one.
-We did some case study for $N=3,4$ with different choices of causal orders and found out that there is thing in common for optimal cases: we only have 1 cooling branch and all the rest are identical heating branches(provide same final state for the target system after measurement of control in a suitable basis), which means the final entangled state generated by the SWITCH has the same off-diagonal terms when we set the input to be in a same thermal state $T$ as the reservoirs.
+We did some case study for $N=3,4$ with different choices of causal orders and found out that there is a thing in common for optimal cases: we only have 1 cooling branch and all the rest are identical heating branches (provide same final state for the target system after measurement of control in a suitable basis), which means that the final entangled state generated by the SWITCH has the same off-diagonal terms when we set the input to be in a same thermal state $T$ as the reservoirs' initially.
 And we notice that this is exactly the case when we focus on the off-diagonal terms with $N_{same}=0$.
-So with the Sudoku-like chart in Fig.\ref{f3}(every element can only occur once in each row and column), we can always find a set of N different causal orders with N identical channels such that the off-diagonal terms generated by the N-SWITCH are all the same.
-There are many possible ways to fill in the chart when N is large, but there is always a simple strategy for arbitrary large N(see Fig.\ref{f4}).
-And this will give us exactly the cyclic orders introduced in \cite{chiribella2021quantum}.
+So with the Latin-square-like chart in Fig.\ref{f3} (every element can only occur once in each row and column), we can always find a set of N different causal orders with N identical channels such that the off-diagonal terms generated by the N-SWITCH are all the same.
+There are many possible ways to fill in the chart when N is large, but there is always a simple strategy for arbitrary large N (see Fig.\ref{f4}).
+And this gives us the cyclic orders introduced in \cite{chiribella2021quantum}.